bvm-org/bvm/README.md

   you need distinct opcodes to clone the dictionary rather just copy the point to it?
-Is the raw memory in which the dictionary is stored accessibly directly through some sort of heap, or is the memory of the dictionary and the heap distinct and disjoint?
+Is the raw memory in which the dictionary is stored accessibly directly through some sort of heap, or is the memory of the dictionary and the heap distinct?
 Can you have both - i.e. if you start with a pointer to a dictionary, can you *load* that pointer in some way and then have the plain value in the operand stack?
 What advantages would that give you?

 ## The Java Virtual Machine